 GoPro has set the standard in the action-camera market, and has continued to push the boundaries with the introduction of the Hero 6.
 The Hero 6 features a rear view display and exceptional video quality.

 - A DSLR.
 We’ve been using the Nikon D90 with an 18-105 lens for about 8 or 9 years and it’s been a great, highly functional camera.

 - A compact digital camera.
 We use the Sony Cyber-shot RX100 and adding the Fantasea Underwater Housing if we’re going to be snorkeling or scuba diving.

 - An action camera.
 We are using an older version of the GoPro (the Go Pro Hero 3), but will probably be upgrading soon.

 - A tripod.
 We use the MeFoto Q1 tripod for a lot of our best shots.

-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies to help with the web hosting, all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies – all at no additional cost to you.
 Our recommendations are unbiased and are based on our own personal usage and research.